SemenovLab/Early-Stage-Melanoma-Recurrence-Prediction/data/readme.txt

-All samples in the data were randomly generately.
+All samples in the data were randomly generated, not real subjects.